-SAT was evaluated by the change in uranium surface phases as a result of leaching between treated versus untreated sediment.
-Performance as a source area treatment showed 40.9% to 70.0% less uranium mass leached from the treated sediment compared to the untreated sediment (Table 1, green section).
-This reduction in leached uranium mass is relatively long term, as 100 to 137 pore volumes of groundwater had been injected through sediments.
-Uranium sequential extractions will be conducted after leaching studies are completed to identify changes in uranium surface phases.
+Performance as a source area treatment showed 41% to 100% less uranium mass leached from the treated sediment compared to the untreated sediment (Table 1, green section).
+The two columns that had higher phosphate loading (Table 1, last column) were the most effective.
+This reduction in leached uranium mass is relatively long term, as 40 to 134 pore volumes of groundwater had been injected through sediments.
 Treated sediments actively removed aqueous U at a slow rate (Table 1, fifth column), as U concentrations after stop flow events were lower.
 In contrast, uranium continued to leach from untreated sediments as shown by higher effluent U concentration compared to influent and higher U concentration after stop flow events in columns.
+Uranium extractions conducted on sediments pre- and post-leach show most mobile phases are advected out of the column (not shown).
+Cumulative leached uranium mass in excess of influent uranium mass (Figure 4b) shows higher phosphate loading results in no net leaching from the sediment and that influent uranium is being removed (i.e., values < 0.0).